Download Image: Web

 Brenda Alston-Mills, Ph.D., ’66, will address students, families, faculty, and staff as the keynote speaker at Lycoming College’s 174th commencement on Saturday, May 14, 2 p.m., on the Fultz Quadrangle.
 In recognition of her distinguished, extensive and inspiring contributions to higher learning as a faculty member, student adviser, researcher, administrator and trustee, the College will award Alston-Mills with an honorary Doctor of Laws, L.L.D., during the ceremony.

-Alston-Mills is an emeritus trustee for Lycoming College and a biology professor emeritus at North Carolina State University.
+Alston-Mills is an emerita trustee for Lycoming College and a biology professor emerita at North Carolina State University.
 As a respected alumna, she came to be known as an ambassador for Lycoming College Prep, a program that brings high-achieving, first-generation rising seniors from across the nation to the Lycoming campus for a hands-on introduction to the liberal arts, college life, and mentoring programs that help them pursue a post-secondary education.

 Born in Philadelphia and educated in the public school system, Alston-Mills graduated from Philadelphia High School for Girls and earned a bachelor’s degree in biology with a minor in chemistry at Lycoming College.
 She continued her education at Michigan State University receiving both a master’s degree and a doctoral degree in zoology with a major emphasis in physiology.